6 Types of Fascinating Trace Fossils You Can Visit

 Protoceratops nest discovered in Mongolia.
 Image via Internet Archive, Wikimedia // No known copyright restrictions

 There is some dispute over whether eggs can be classified as trace fossils or body fossils.
 Certainly where there is embryonic matter preserved inside the egg, they are seen as body fossils.
 However, fossils of nests can reveal much about the behavior of a dinosaur or other animal, by revealing where they chose to nest.
 Dinosaur nests have only ever been found on the ground, suggesting that they nested like modern reptiles and birds such as penguins.

 Where to see them: The Natural History Museum in London has the nest of a Protoceratops, a small horned dinosaur, on display.
 The nest and a clutch of eggs were uncovered in the Gobi desert in Mongolia and are over 80 million years old.

 An animal’s fossilized poop (or coprolite) can reveal a lot about their diet, including whether they were an herbivore or a carnivore.
 For example, Tyrannosaurus rex coprolites indicate that they did not pick at their food, but devoured everything, bones and all.
 Geologist William Buckland was the first to identify the strange “fossil fir cones” as feces, and coined the name coprolites in 1829.
 In 2014 a private collector paid $10,370 for a 40-inch long coprolite.
 Unfortunately, many paleontologists think it may have been wrongly identified, and is merely a blobby mass of the mineral siderite.

-Where to see them: The world’s largest collection of coprolites can be seen at the South Florida Museum in Bradenton.
+: The world’s largest collection of coprolites can be seen at the South Florida Museum in Bradenton.
 Dubbed the “poozeum,” the amazing collection boasts 1277 coprolites, found across eight countries and 15 states.